openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-26-off2-obf-new-install.md

 Once we are satisfied with the new code, we can transform obf-new in the new production container for OBF, and retire the old container.

+Update 2024/08/27: I also install containers opf-new (117) and opff-new (118) in the exact same way.

 ## Install logs

 The obf-new install is done by Stéphane, following closely what Alex did and documented for [opff reinstall on off2](./2023-03-14-off2-opff-reinstall.md).